Teacher Education Majors

 TESL 386 Methods of Teaching the Subject Areas in the Native Language 3 Credits

 This course is for elementary and secondary teachers who will be or are currently working with culturally and linguistically diverse students.
 It is intended to provide models of content area instruction in the native language, aligned with the New York State learning standards.
 Through reading, discussion, observation and demonstration, candidates will learn about teaching content across curricular subject areas as well as understand the importance of native language literacy in the development of literacy in the second language.
 The course explores English language development in the context of academic language socialization, specifically through the instruction of English along with the curricula of the content areas.
 There is a focus on core curricular areas, pedagogy, and materials for responsive instruction that utilizes research-tested approaches and instructional strategies that actively engage students in learning.
 It includes responsive instruction which is differentiated; it meets the needs of ALL learners including those who struggle, those in the middle, and those who are high achievers and need challenges.
-Fieldwork required.
+Fieldwork required (25 hours).

 Corequisite: ECCH 412.